niryas/social-connector/docs/examples/vue.md

 ## Initialization

-The Instagram class should be initialized using the `onMounted` hook.
+The InstagramClient class should be initialized using the `onMounted` hook.
 This makes the code run on the client-side only, and waits for the DOM to be available.

 ```ts